tanishiking/tanishiking.github.io/content/posts/tests-as-a-documentation.md

 title = "Tests as a Documentation"

 +++
-While the design of production code is often discussed, "how unit tests should be written" is less discussed.
-I think it is often treated lightly as if it is good if the coverage is high anyway.
+Developers often talk about the software design architecture,  While the architecture design of production code is often discussed, "how unit tests should be written" is less discussed.
+It is often treated lightly as if it is good if the coverage is high anyway.

 As a result, tests are added/extended in a "bad" way when writing tests and **especially when adding tests**, making them hard to maintain, fragile**,** and (even by future selves) difficult to read, hard to understand what is being verified.